Poker Charts

 A poker hand chart is your go-to tool for making smarter decisions at the poker table.
 By understanding hand rankings and hands’ comparative strength, you can avoid costly mistakes and decide when to fold or go all-in.
 Whether you are a beginner or an experienced player, a poker hand chart sharpens your strategy, helping you identify winning hands and outplay your opponents.

-A hand rankings chart is a convenient way to look at different hands, from strongest to weakest.
-It helps find out different hands' values quickly.
-A chart is quite beneficial in cash games and tournaments as during gameplay, the odds of winning a hand are not based just on the bet or pot but on which hand combinations you play.
+Learing about poker ranking chart early in the game is a convenient way to play the poker game.
+So, if you want to beat your opponents in the poker game you should know the value of each poker hand, from strongest to weakest.
+A poker ranking chart is quite beneficial in cash games and tournaments as during gameplay, the odds of winning a hand are not based just on the bet or pot but on which hand combinations you play.
 Thus, a poker chart is an invaluable resource.
-By leveraging a chart, you can enhance your strategic choices, improve your game understanding, and increase your prospects of success at the table.
+The strongest is the royal flush followed by straight flush then four of a kind, a full house, a flush, a straight, three-of-a-kind, two pair, one pair, and the weakest of all is the high card.

 Hand Ranking Guide - Poker Rules Chart